 Total additions from Schedule OR-ASC-NP.
-Additions are reported on Schedule OR-ASC-NP.
-Enter the federal and Oregon totals from Schedule OR-ASC-NP, Section B. If you're reporting an addition, you must include Schedule OR-ASC-NP with your return.
+Addi-(30F/S) tions are reported on Schedule OR-ASC-NP.
+From Schedule OR-ASC-NP, enter the total on line B7 in the federal column and the total on line B8 in the Oregon column.
+If you're reporting an addition, you must include Schedule OR-ASC-NP with your return.